 I’ve got Charlie and Phil and Finley all headed down together to Houston on the Broadway line.

 Now, that was October 16, 1936.
 One year ago tomorrow.
 I didn’t see what actually happened anymore than anyone else, but I won’t forget it.
-The week before, October 9th, I proposed to Sally.
-Sally quit her job down at the Chelsea.
+The week before that, on October 9th, I proposed to Sally.
+Sally quit her job down at the Chelsea Dioner.
 I quit writing for the pulps.
 And six months later we opened this place.
 Best thing I ever did.

 No. That has nothing to do with the story.
 It’s just a time frame.
 You see?
 The way you remember things.
 That’s all.